 Furthermore, the recent literature on gender differences in preferences and personality traits suggests that these may influence men's and women's labor market outcomes, but it is not yet known how important these factors are.
-One study looking at this question suggests that psychological factors explain about 20% of the gender wage gap at ten years after labor market entry, and that human capital factors, such as education and work experience, explain about 45% .
+One study investigating this question suggests that psychological factors explain about 20% of the gender wage gap ten years after labor market entry, and that human capital factors, such as education and work experience, explain about 45% .
 Thus, psychological factors may be important to labor market outcomes, but there has been little research on how they affect gender differences in careers.
 In addition, psychological factors interact with other factors.
-For example, as was noted earlier, the educational choices of boys and girls are affected by their competitiveness, and educational choices affect career outcomes.
+For example, as noted earlier, the educational choices of boys and girls are affected by their competitiveness, and educational choices affect career outcomes.

 Summary and policy advice

 The careers of men and women begin to diverge even before entry into the labor market.
 Men and women make different educational choices, which in turn influence their labor market outcomes.
 This is already evident in their respective entry positions in the labor market: men tend to begin their careers at higher hierarchical levels, which partly reflects the gender differences in education.
 Subsequent career progress exacerbates gender differences.
 Men are more likely to be promoted, even after accounting for many factors related to productivity.
 These differences in career progress are an important driver of the emergence of the gender wage gap in the first ten years in the labor market.